getampt/docs/data.md

 ### Updating a single value atomically

 If you only need to update a single value, Ampt provides the `add` method to help you do that.
 If the item is a simple numeric value (e.g. `{ key: "myCounter", value: 10 }`, you provide the full key name (including collection namespace) as the first parameter and the numeric value you want to "add" to the existing value as the second parameter.
-Numbers can be positive or negative, and atomic counters support both integers and float values.
+Numbers can be positive or negative and atomic counters support both integers and float values.

 ```javascript
 const results = await data.add("myCounter", 1);